kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 Now you can really see the power of the spring field!

-> **CHALLENGE**: Play around with other field behaviors and come up with a couple other effects.
+> **CHALLENGE**: Try attaching the second box to a point with a `UIAttachmentBehavior` behavior.
+Use the `init(_:attachedToAnchor:)` method to anchor it to the point.
+You might like to play around with the Playground and see what other effects you can come up with.

 ## Applying Dynamics to a Real App